Skip to content

 public static void main(String[] args) throws JsonProcessingException {

-// list of people
+// list of persons

 // all people

-// the first person
+// the 1st person

 // any person

-// people excluding the first one
+// people without the 1st

 // the first 2 people